-- 2) Design Grease interceptor to resist floatation when empty. - 3) Design to meet H-20 truck loading if located below a driveway or parking lot. - a) The preferred location will be outside of paved areas or below a car parking area if a grassed area is not available. - b) Provide one of the following features when the grease traps are located in a paved area outside of a car parking area: - (1) Concrete pad extending a minimum of 5' beyond the limits of all grease traps - (a) The pad shall be at least 6" thick and reinforced with at least #3 bars at 12" on center each way. - (b) Place the rebar mat at the center of the pad. - (2) Use low strength mortar (LSM) backfill (200-psi compressive strength) for all backfill around the grease traps. - (a) The top elevation of the LSM will match the top elevation of the base course for adjacent pavement. - (b) Provide a sealer for the LSM if placed in advance of final paving operations. - f.
+- 2) Design Grease interceptor to resist floatation when empty. - 3) Design to meet H-20 truck loading if located below a driveway or parking lot. - a) The preferred location will be outside of paved areas or below a car parking area if a grassed area is not available. - b) Provide one of the following features when the grease traps are located in a paved area outside of a car parking area: - (1) Concrete pad extending a minimum of 5' beyond the limits of all grease traps - (a) The pad shall be at least 6" thick and reinforced with at least #3 bars at 12" on center each way. - (b) Place the rebar mat at the center of the pad. - (2) Use low strength mortar (LSM) backfill (200-psi compressive strength) for all backfill around the grease traps. - (a) The top elevation of the LSM will match the top elevation of the base course for adjacent pavement. - (b) Provide a sealer for the LSM if placed in advance of final paving operations. - 4) Grease and oil-water separators shall be made of concrete at all District facilities. - a) Exception: Provide polypropylene grease interceptors in strict accordance with District Master Specification 33 34 20. - 5) Grease interceptors shall comply with ASTM C1613. - f.
 Provide an oil/water separator for vehicle maintenance areas or wash down areas, connect to wastewater system. - g.
 Keep all cleanouts at least 10' from any building entrance. - h.
+Lift Stations

-Lift Stations - 1) Locate lift stations adjacent to public streets. - 2) Design lift station wet wells and valve vaults to resist floatation when empty. - a) The top elevation of the valve vault and wet well will be set above the 100 year, 3 day water surface elevation. - 3) Municipal Lift Stations, if conditions require, provide a lift station and force main. - a) Submit details of the lift station and force main in accordance with the details and specifications of the municipality having jurisdiction, along with evidence of their acceptance of the system design.
+- 1) Locate lift stations adjacent to public streets. - 2) Design lift station wet wells and valve vaults to resist floatation when empty. - a) The top elevation of the valve vault and wet well will be set above the 100 year, 3 day water surface elevation. - 3) Municipal Lift Stations, if conditions require, provide a lift station and force main. - a) Submit details of the lift station and force main in accordance with the details and specifications of the municipality having jurisdiction, along with evidence of their acceptance of the system design. - 4) Palm Beach County School District Lift Stations - a) Do not specify telemetry systems for District owned lift stations. - b) Comply with the Palm Beach County Water Utilities Department Minimum Engineering and Construction Standards. - (1) Evaluate use of fiberglass wetwells on a case-by-case basis.

-- 4) Palm Beach County School District Lift Stations - a) Do not specify telemetry systems for District owned lift stations. - b) Comply with the Palm Beach County Water Utilities Department Minimum Engineering and Construction Standards. - c) Show electrical power to the lift station from a panel in the main building, with a tie into the school emergency power system. - (1) There is no separate FP&L meter for the lift station and emergency power receptacles are not required. - d) Water pipe to the lift station will include a backflow preventor. - e) Use Barnes pumps. - i.
-Contact the Palm Beach County Department of Environmental Resources Management and the Palm Beach County School District Environmental Control Office regarding any utilities construction in well field protection area zones one & two as specific requirements apply.
+- (2) Fiberglass wetwells must be part of a pre-manufactured lift station package. - c) Show electrical power to the lift station from a panel in the main building, with a tie into the school emergency power system. - (1) There is no separate FP&L meter for the lift station and emergency power receptacles are not required. - d) Water pipe to the lift station will include a backflow preventor. - Contact the Palm Beach County Department of Environmental Resources Management and the Palm Beach County School District Environmental and Conservation Services Office regarding any utilities construction in wellfield protection areas one and two as specific requirements apply.